AngeLouCN/Min_Max_Similarity/README.md

 ```
 ## Data Preparation

-We use three dataset to test its performance:
+We use five dataset to test its performance:
 - Kvasir-instrument
 - EndoVis'17
 - Cochlear Implant